whare1/whare1.github.io/_posts/2025-02-01-Trickster-Writeup.md

 2025/01/31 12:03:41 client: Connected (Latency 46.915879ms)
 ````

 Now, we can analyze the Docker container more comfortably from our machine.
-In retrospect, this could have been done more easily by using a simple script to scan ports from the target machine and then setting up port forwarding.
-However, as a best practice, I believe it is better to perform enumeration from our machine using **Chisel** or **Ligolo**.

 ````bash
 ❯ proxychains nmap -sT -Pn --top-ports 6000 -open -T5 -v -n 172.17.0.2 2>/dev/null